ateek-ujjawal/P2P-Blockchain/README.md

 Blockchain based peer-to-peer network
 =
-This project is a blockchain based distributed peer-to-peer network.
+Source code for blockchain based distributed peer-to-peer network.
 Clients can connect to any peer in the network and send transactions.
 They can also query for the blockchain and read it.
-We have also implemented fault tolerance and recovery for any peer node in the network.
+I have also implemented fault tolerance and recovery for any peer node in the network.
 This project is intended to show how real life blockchains reach consensus over a distributed network.
 The project uses SHA256 algorithm from open source and is written entirely in C++11.

 Features implemented